Improving service levels in hospitals

 Every year, the number of people using emergency departments increases - more than one in five adults and one in four children present at hospital at least once a year.

-Despite the growing number of people accessing emergency departments, NSW hospitals strive for top patient care within reasonable and clinically safe timeframes.
+Despite the growing number of people accessing emergency departments, our hospitals strive for top patient care within reasonable and clinically safe timeframes.

 Investing in health services

-Between 2015 and 2019, the NSW Government is meeting additional statewide demand with:
+Between 2015 and 2019, we will meet additional statewide demand with:

 - funding for 320,000 additional people to use emergency departments